 Existing Nimbus installation

-After this decision the selection is fixed for your whole tenant and cannot be changed easily, as all your future Nimbus service teams and their call data are automatically stored under that tenant.
+After this decision is made, tenant data is stored on the corresponding region.
+Once made a selection cannot be changed, as all your future Nimbus service teams and their call data are automatically stored under that tenant.

-We recommend to pick the region mainly for billing (currency) and data-law reasons.
+We recommend to pick the region mainly for billing (currency) and data-law / compliance reasons.
 Performance should not be affected by your choice.

 Add Nimbus to a Team